250-295-9353

 When powered by 3rd-party batteries, the ePropulsion motor cannot access the real-time battery status nor apply the best operation strategy.

-If any malfunction occurred due to the 3rd party batteries, the warranty would not apply.
+If any malfunction occurs due to the 3rd party batteries, the warranty will also not apply.

 Permalink

-How do I maximize the lifespan of my ePropulsion battery?
+How do I maximize the lifespan of my electric outboard motor’s battery?

 • Avoid regularly depleting the battery less than 20%: If you regularly run your battery below 20%, it will decrease the lifespan of your battery.
 We recommend charging your battery when it reaches 20% whenever possible.
 It’s OK to occasionally deplete it to as low as 5% but try not to fully deplete it.
-You can always purchase a second Spirit Battery Plus if you need more range.
+You can always purchase a second Spirit Battery Plus or Spirit Battery Ultra or an E-series battery if you need more range.

 • Employ good charging habits: While it’s good practice not to deplete your battery less than 20%, it’s better for the battery health to deplete to a 20% to 50% charge before charging it.
 If you regularly charge your battery when it’s already at 60% or more it will reduce the lifespan.